Transport guide - Georgia - Asia

 • Let walking and transit support each other

 Keep the old core and fortress side together, let Sololaki or Vera carry another half-day, and do not rush every viewpoint into one route.
 Tbilisi is about pace as much as sights.
 The best arrival is the one that gets you into Old Town edge, Sololaki, or Vera with the least drag over hills and side streets.
-In Tbilisi, the right base protects the whole walking rhythm.
+In Tbilisi, the right base protects the whole walking pace.

 Most transport problems come from forcing too many district changes into one day rather than from the system itself.